Setting Up Identity Providers for Your Website

 OpenID Connect is a widely used authentication service supported by several major cloud platform providers such as Google, Microsoft, or Yahoo.
 So any person with an account at any of these providers can be added as a website visitor or editor to a Scrivito CMS.

 OpenID Connect is based on the OpenID 2.0 and OAuth 2.0 protocols.
 OpenID Connect directly incorporates OAuth 2.0 capabilities.
-These components are open standards, enabling you to trust that your visitors and editors are logged in securely.
+These components are open standards, so you can be confident that your visitors and editors are logged in securely.

 General procedure

-For your website to support logging in via visitor identity providers, three steps need to be made:
+For your website to support logging in via a visitor identity provider, three steps need to be made:

 1. Register your website with the IdP.